4d/docs/docs/WebServer/webServerGetStart.md

 }
 ```

 This very simple example shows how the web server interacts transparently with the [REST server](REST/gettingStarted.md) to return any requested data, provided it is exposed (see security below).
 In your web interfaces, you can easily bind the javascript or html code with returned data.
-XXXSee the "Data Browser" page to have an example of web interface bound to dataclasses through JSON.
+See the "Data Browser" page to have an example of web interface bound to dataclasses through JSON.